 - Expeditions are big, inspiring projects that include smaller projects, encompass large topics and unify and focus learning.

 - Courses are multiple subjects integrated and combined seamlessly into one harmonious learning experience.
-The STEM & Humanities courses have an expedition at their core, and the Leadership course supports the expeditionary learning process.
+The STEM (science, technology, engineering and math) & Humanities courses have an expedition at their core, and the Leadership course supports the expeditionary learning process.

 AUTHENTIC AUDIENCES, REAL NEEDS